Smoothed analysis on connected graphs

-While dealing with connected graphs with bounded maximum degree, we use a fairly basic result (see e.g., \cite{KN}) to decompose the graph to disjoint connected sets of comparable sizes.
+In proving Theorems~\ref{thm:tree} and~\ref{thm:long}, we use a fairly basic result (see e.g., \cite{KN}) to decompose graph of bounded degree to disjoint connected sets of comparable sizes.
 Treating each of these sets as a `super-vertex' allows us to view the auxiliary graph induced by the random edges between sets as essentially the standard binomial random graph whose edge probability should be now compared to the number of super-vertices as opposed to the (much larger) number of vertices.
 Consequently, standard methods and results regarding the threshold for connectivity and the existence of long paths in binomial random graphs can be used.

-In order to deal with graphs with unbounded degrees, we prove a new upper bound on the number of connected subsets of given cardinality and number of vertices in their boundary.
-We believe that this bound (stated below), which we prove using an elementary argument, may be of independent interest.
+In order to deal with the Cheeger constant of perturbed graphs, we derive an upper bound on the number of connected subsets of given cardinality and number of vertices in their boundary.
 Recall that a subset of vertices of a graph is \emph{connected}, if it induces a connected subgraph.

 \begin{prop} Let $G$ be an arbitrary graph and let $v \in V(G)$.
 For integers $a$ and $b$, let $\cC(v, a, b)$ denote the collection of connected subsets $A$ of $V(G)$ such that $v \in A$, $|A| = a$, and $|N(A)| = b$.
 Then